Flame Resistant Clothing Frequently Asked Questions

-A value of the energy necessary to pass through any given fabric to cause with 50% probability a second or third degree burn.
+A value of the energy necessary to pass through any given fabric, to cause with 50% probability, a second or third degree burn.
 This value is measured in calories/cm².
 The necessary Arc Rating for an article of clothing is determined by a Hazard/Risk Assessment and the resulting HRC.
 Usually measured in terms of ATPV or EBT.
-Simple put the ARC rating determines the protective characteristics of the fabric.
+Simply put the ARC rating determines the protective characteristics of the fabric.
 The higher the ARC rating value the greater the protection.
-When the product is sold to protect workers from arcing faults, clothing manufacturer are required in indicate the ARC rating.
+When the product is sold to protect workers from arcing faults, clothing manufacturers are required to indicate the ARC rating.
 Click here to find more info on NFPA® 70E and Hazard Risk Categories.

 What is ATPV?
 EBT?